williamouyang/okta.github.io/_source/docs/examples/simplesamlphp.md

 ## Next Steps

-At this point, you should be familiar with setting up a SAML enabled application to work with an Okta organization and how to configure {{ page.saml_library }} to work with Okta.
+At this point, you should be familiar with setting up a SAML enabled application to work with an Okta organization and how to configure SimpleSAMLphp to work with Okta.

-After you have your Okta organization working with the example
-{{ page.programming_language}} application, your next step will be to take the example code and move it to your production application.
+After you have your Okta organization working with the example PHP application, your next step will be to take the example code and move it to your production application.
 The specifics of how this works will be different depending on how your application is set up.
 Pay special attention to the notes in the `index.php` file.